 The High Performance Computing Center Stuttgart (HLRS) is the first German supercomputing centre and represents a founding member of the Gauss Centre for Supercomputing.
 It operates one of the fastest supercomputing systems world-wide and offers services as well as support in the domain of High Performance Computing to users from academia, research, but also industry.
-HLRS is one of the world leading research institutions in the area of supercomputing, data analytics as well as cloud computing and participates in the cluster of excellence on simulation technologies.
+HLRS is one of the world's leading research institutions in the area of supercomputing, data analytics as well as cloud computing and participates in the cluster of excellence on simulation technologies.
 Accordingly, HLRS targets innovative research and solution-centric technology development through award-winning national and international projects.

-The SANE department combines research with agile management methods, meaning that teaching and student supervision are not parts of daily business.
+The department combines research with agile management methods, meaning that teaching and student supervision are not parts of daily business.

-Ideal applicants additionally offer:
+Ideal candidates additionally offer

 An electronic application is preferred.

 Information on the handling of applicant data in accordance with Art.
 13 DS-GVO can be found at: www.uni-stuttgart.de/datenschutz/bewerbung/